 In a series of studies by Adams, Klotz, et al, the overwhelming result was to add rather than subtract features to solve a problem.

 The paltry rate of subtraction in our organizational-improvement study was no fluke.
 We observed similarly low rates of subtraction across multiple tasks.
 To improve a redundant piece of writing, few participants produced an edit with fewer words.
 To improve a jam-packed travel itinerary, few removed events to allow them to savor the ones that remained.
 To improve a Lego structure, almost no one took pieces away.
 Whether people were changing ideas, situations, or objects, the dominant tendency was to do so by adding.

-A bias toward addition can’t be good for investors.
-It might explain bloated portfolios, complex strategies, and more.
+A bias toward addition isn’t good for investors either.
+It would explain bloated portfolios, complex strategies, and more.

 And yet, the best investors followed the opposite path.
 They spent a lifetime learning what doesn’t work and avoided it.
 Those lessons were then encapsulated in their simplified philosophies.
 The similarities of those philosophies reside across three key areas.

 Investing starts with patience.
 The market has its own timetable that rarely synchs up perfectly with ours.

 When things don’t happen immediately with an investment it’s easy to get frustrated, think something is wrong, and give up on it.
 The investment gets replaced with something else and the process repeats itself.
 The worst-case outcome is impatience that spirals into trading early and often that magnifies losses.

 Maybe a greater risk of impatience is having a strategy that works only for the opportunities to dry up.
 Then investing becomes a game of who flinches first.
 Will the market give up opportunities or will you, the investor, lower your standards?
 The risk is that you end up with a portfolio full of sub-par investments that you would have instantly said no to in the past.
 Unfortunately for the impatient investor, most investments take time to work out.
 Strategies do too.